White paperThe Enterprise Framework for Compliant, Scalable AI

 Explore our top insights on Computer System Validation (CSV) guidance and learn what the risk-based approach of Computer Software Assurance (CSA) means to the regulated life sciences industry.
 These resources are filled with practical advice from the U.S. Food and Drug Administration (FDA) and USDM subject matter experts.

 Considering CSA?
-Here’s what you need to know
+Here's What You Need to Know

 The purpose of adopting the CSA methodology is to reset expectations in the life sciences industry and to use technology to drive information analytics.
 Instead of spending 80% of your time documenting and only 20% of your time testing, the CSA methodology flips it so that 80% of your time is spent on critical thinking and applying the right level of testing to higher-risk activities, while only 20% of your time is spent documenting.
 Download the eBook to learn more.